In a search for my natural blush color, I came across UNE Breezy Cheeks Blush and fell for the shade B02.

 It’s a cream blush that sets into a more or less powdery finish on the skin.
 You can use your fingers or any makeup tool to apply it.
 While I don’t like to use my fingers, I feel like it gives the best result without wasting any product.
 I’ve experimented with using the beauty blender blusher, but the time it takes to wash that thing in contrast to the quick application is not worth it.
 So fingers it is.

 But I would’ve liked it more if it came in a stick-format.
 You would have to lose the mirror, but I feel like the application would get better.

 I must say, finding my true pink cheek color wasn’t easy.
-And now that my skin is somewhat more tan, the type of pink I had with my pale skin isn’t really quite suitable on me any more.
-But the B02-pink gives me a more alive look that’s much appreciated.
+And now that my skin is somewhat more tan, the type of pink I had with my pale skin isn’t really quite suitable for me anymore.
+But the B02-pink gives me more of an alive look, that’s much appreciated.
 It looks a bit harsh when first applied, but as it fades it looks more natural.

 So when will UNE make a compact cream highlighter?

 INGREDIENTS: CAPRYLIC/CAPRIC TRIGLYCERIDE, ISOPROPYL ISOSTEARATE, CERA ALBA (BEESWAX)*, EUPHORBIA CERIFERA (CANDELILLA) WAX, SILICA, ORYZA SATIVA (RICE) HULL POWDER, SUNFLOWER SEED OIL GLYCERIDES*, SIMMONDSIA CHINENSIS (JOJOBA) SEED OIL*, BUTYROSPERMUM PARKII (SHEA BUTTER)*, TOCOPHEROL, GLYCINE SOJA (SOYBEAN) OIL,